 From Atlanta: Take I-85 North for 24 miles to Highway 316/University Parkway.
 Travel 6.6 miles and turn left at the first traffic light (Collins Hill Road).
 Travel 0.2 miles on Collins Hill Rd. and turn left into the Campus East Entrance.
 The Admissions office is in the first building on the right.
 From Duluth: From downtown Duluth, travel East on Duluth Hwy (120) for 4.3 miles.
 Turn right onto Sugarloaf Parkway and continue to Highway 316 (1.4 miles).
 Exit left onto Highway 316 East towards Athens.
 Travel four miles and turn left at the first traffic light (Collins Hill Road).
 Travel 0.2 miles on Collins Hill Rd. and turn left into the Campus East Entrance.
 From Snellville: Take Highway 124 S.W. (approx. 6.5 miles) into Lawrenceville.
 Follow the signs to Highway 316.
 Turn left onto Highway 316.
-Travel 0.8 miles to the first intersection, Collins Hill Road and turn right.
+Travel 0.2 miles on Collins Hill Rd. and turn left into the first intersection, Collins Hill Road and turn right.
 Turn right onto Collins Hill Road.
+Travel 0.2 miles on Collins Hill Rd. and turn left into the first intersection, Collins Hill Road and turn right.
+Turn right onto Collins Hill Road.
 Travel 0.2 miles on Collins Hill Rd. and turn left into the Campus East Entrance.
-The Admissions office is in the first building on the right.
 From Greenville: Take I-85 South to Exit 115.
 Exit onto Highway 20.
 Merge into the right lane, traveling eastbound towards Lawrenceville.
 Follow Highway 20 to Russell Road (4.7 miles) and turn right.
 Travel 1.6 miles and turn left onto Collins Hill Road.
 Travel 1.8 miles to University Center Lane and turn right into the Georgia Gwinnett College campus.